Analysis comparing wage, revenue and inflation over the past two years shows the coffee industry is paying its staff more by raising prices

 It is harder to examine the industry’s profitability, but it is widely appreciated that the range of profitability extends from the loss-making to the financially lucrative.

 This is typical of most industries and it is hoped that the better operators are able to create more profitable businesses; although there is some evidence to suggest that this hasn’t always been the case of the past two years.

-This is the nature of business, not unique to coffee shops; but coffee shops are maybe uniquely venerable because of the relatively high capital investment in site infrastructure making relocation financially difficult for many small and medium coffee shop businesses compared to say, a florist or retail store.
+This is the nature of business, and not unique to coffee shops.
+But coffee shops are maybe uniquely vulnerable because of the relatively high capital investment in site infrastructure making relocation financially difficult for many small and medium coffee shop businesses, compared to say a florist or retail store.

-The present trends are likely to continue because the drivers of those trends are presently largely unchanged.
+The present trends are likely to continue because the drivers of those trends remain largely unchanged.

 Coffee shops need to be thinking deeply about how they will structure their operations and proposition in order to be able to pay higher rates of pay, and provide the right level of profitability to justify their investment.

 There are increasing signs that the specialty coffee market is finally segmenting into niches.
-A number of brands are now sourcing cheaper green and roasting themselves to open up their margins and to be price competitive; while others are regularly spending circa twice as much on green and working to build premium brands with premium pricing.
+For example, a number of brands are now sourcing cheaper green while others are regularly spending circa twice and working to build premium brands with premium pricing.

-United Baristas welcomes a maturing market which seems to be naturally settling down to determine its size, retail prices, cost structure, and return on investment.
+United Baristas welcomes a maturing market which seems to be naturally settling around a market volume, retail prices, cost structure, and return on investment.
 Increased normalisation and clarity of these figures, such as in the more mature coffee markets in the United States and Australasia, is to be both welcomed and expected.

 If you have experience or insights on the factors shaping coffee shop profitability, please comment below or get in touch via the usual channels